icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [DTDL](https://github.com/Azure/opendigitaltwins-building) - The Digital Twins Definition Language is the language by which developers can define the language of the entities they expect to use in their topologies.
 - [BLDS](https://github.com/open-data-standards/permitdata.org/wiki/Core-Permits-Dataset-Requirements) - The BLDS data standard is a collaborative effort by civic technology companies, governments and other interested partiesto create a shared data specification for building and construction permit data.
+- [HouseFacts](https://sites.google.com/site/housefactsdatastandard/home) - The House Facts data standard is a uniform format for reporting government data on the operation, safety, and performance of residential buildings.

 ### Transportation